 Unexpected orange colours burst from the lights, stools and accessories, adding a twist and paying homage to Tom’s Dutch heritage.

 A big hit with family and friends, the kitchen is the centre of attention.
 “They all love it.
 They’re really envious of my kitchen!
 The bench gets rave reviews and everyone loves the details, the colours, the lights, and the sense of space.”

-While aesthetics are a priority, Angela made sure the kitchen worked as well as it looked and her suggestion of an on-bench pantry was a winner with Theresa.
+While aesthetics are a priority, the Jag Kitchens team made sure the kitchen worked as well as it looked and the suggestion of an on-bench pantry was a winner with Theresa.
 “That’s exactly what we wanted because I want to use my things regularly – like my mixer.
 If you put it down there, you’ll never get it out.”